 Post Honest Reviews

-PLEASE don’t share a positive review if a product/service didn’t work for you.
-Your audience and brands can tell if your reviews are genuine!
-If you want to gain the trust of others, it’s best to stay true to yourself and be honest.
-Everything won’t work for you, however, it doesn’t mean it won’t benefit a few people in your audience.
-Your honest reviews will notify them of things they should look out for if they choose to purchase what you posted about.
+Please don’t share a positive review if a product didn’t work for you.
+Your audience + brands can tell if you’re being genuine or not.
+If you want to gain the trust of others, it’s best to remain authentic and be honest.
+Everything won’t work for you, however, it doesn’t mean someone else won’t be interested.
+Your review will notify them of things they should look out for if they do decide to purchase it.

-Once you have built your following and engagement, you’re in the position to start pitching yourself to your favorite brands.
-Now, I know this sounds scary, and I don’t blame you for being nervous!
-Just remember, you won’t get anything you want unless you ASK for it.
-Don’t wait for brands to email you for collaborations, you have to stand out from the crowd of other Influencers in your niche by putting yourself in front of their eyes.
+After you have worked on building your following and engagement, you’re in the position to start pitching yourself to brands.
+I know this sounds scary, and I don’t blame you for being nervous!
+However, you can’t expect to get anything if you don’t ask for it.
+Don’t sit back and wait for brands to reach out to you for a collaboration.
+You have to stand out from the crowd of other Influencers within your niche by putting yourself on their radar.

-Since you’ll be starting out, I’d recommend pitching to smaller brands first.
-It may be difficult to get in front of bigger brands, but it’s not impossible!
-Although you’ll be pitching to smaller brands, it’s still a good look for you when you get those paid collaborations.
+I’d recommend pitching to smaller/medium-sized brands first.
+It may be difficult to get the attention of bigger brands, but it’s not impossible.
+It may be easier to collaborate with brands closer to your size in the beginning.
 This will help you grow and gain more experience when you’re ready to start working with popular brands in the future.
 Remember, you have to start somewhere!

 I used to believe that you had to be popular on social media to become an Influencer, however, that’s not the case.
 Everyone has something unique to offer through their content, and sharing your voice with the world will help you stand out from the rest.
 If you’re passionate about creating content, follow these steps to establish yourself as an expert within your niche and start your journey.

 You can’t expect massive growth overnight.
 Also, don’t compare your journey to someone else’s.
 Continue to stay consistent with putting out good-quality, valuable content, forming genuine connections, and growing your personal brand.